 COLLAGEN PEPTIDES Overview Information

-Collagen peptides are small proteins from animal products.
+Collagen peptides are small pieces of protein from animal collagen.

-Collagen peptides are used for aging skin, osteoporosis, brittle nails, muscle strength, and many other conditions, but there is no good scientific evidence to support most of these uses.
+Collagen peptides are used for aging skin and osteoarthritis.
+They are also used for osteoporosis, brittle nails, muscle strength, and many other conditions, but there is no good scientific evidence to support most of these uses.

 Don't confuse collagen peptides with collagen type I (native), collagen type II (native), or gelatin.